vault27/Foundation/ospf.md

 - If there is an topology change - router sends LSA, if no changes LSAs are sent every 30 mins
 - Each router stores the data, composed of individual link-state advertisements (LSA) , in its own copy of the link-state database (LSDB) .
 Then, the router applies the Shortest Path First (SPF) algorithm to the LSDB to determine the best (lowest-cost) route for each reachable subnet (prefix/length)
 - Two routers can have 2 neighborships via different interfaces - and it is ok - router ID is the same
-- Cost = Reference Bandwidth/Interface Bandwidth
-- IOS default reference bandwidth 100 mbit/s
-- NX-OS default reference bandwidth 40 gbit/s

 ## Metric

 - Metric = Cumulitive interface cost from router to destination
 - Cost of interface = Reference bandwidth/Interface bandwidth
-- Default reference bandwidth in Cisco - 100 Mbit/s: because of this FastEthernet, GigabitEthernet, 10n GigabitEthernet - all have Cost - 1
+- Default reference bandwidth in Cisco IOS - 100 Mbit/s: because of this FastEthernet, GigabitEthernet, 10 GigabitEthernet - all have Cost - 1.
+NX-OS: 40 gbit/s
+- Reference bandwidth should be the same on all OSPF routers
+- OSPF cost can be set manually on an interface
+- In order to make one link primary - we need to change its cost: either directly via interface command, on indirectly via changing bandwidth

 ## Design

 We have to think through the following: